Asana Content Calendar: Workflows and Automations (2026)

 Content creation process modeled in the template

 - Content Backlog: This is where all your content ideas go.
 It’s a prioritized list of content ideas.
-If you are using Asana Premium you can use the “Form” feature to collect content ideas from stakeholders.
+If you are using Asana Starter (formerly Premium), you can use the “Form” feature to collect content ideas from stakeholders.

 - Preparation: This is where you get your content ready to be worked on.
 Write a content brief.
 Assign a due date.
 Find and identify a writer.
 Hand it off to writers.
 Giving enough context to writers reduced revisions at a later stage.